arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/opta/tutorials/getting-started-with-rs485/content.md

 ### Modbus RTU RS485 Sender Sketch

-Now upload this sketch to the device you want to designate as the sender device.
+Let's start by uploading the sender sketch to the device you want to designate as the sender device.

 ```arduino
 #include <ArduinoRS485.h>